SHAKAR-AFZAL/adidas-us-sales-analytics-dashboard/README.md

-# Adidas US Sales Analysis Dashboard
+# Adidas Sales Analysis Dashboard

 _Analyzing the Adidas retail sales performance across the United States to uncover trends, regional patterns, and channel insights using Microsoft Excel._